Cincinnati Catastrophic Injury Lawyer Reviews Driver Fatigue Truck Accidents in Ohio

 - Severe whiplash injuries

 - Neck & Spinal Injury

 Professional drivers with sleep disorders are also a particular risk.
 Researchers from the Institute of Medicine estimate that more than 70 million Americans suffer from a sleep disorder, some of which are drivers of semis, tow trucks, buses and other large commercial vehicles.

 Shift workers are more likely than those who work a regular daytime schedule.
 Drivers tend to fall asleep at the wheel more on high-speed, long, rural highways.
 This is the daily task for many long-range commercial drivers.
-When driving drowsy, many drivers polled said they become stressed and impatient and may tend to drive faster.
+When Fatigued Worker Accidents, many drivers polled said they become stressed and impatient and may tend to drive faster.

 Many truck drivers sacrifice sleep to make up time, and often to receive an early delivery bonus.
 Some estimates note that over 80 million drivers are sleep-deprived and drowsy behind the wheel in America every day.

 A report by the Governors Highway Safety Association (GHSA), found that U.S. motor vehicle deaths increased 7.7 percent nationwide in 2015.
 Driver fatigue is a likely cause for many of the accidents.
 The problem has become so serious that safety agencies have expanded their definitions of impaired driving to include drowsy drivers.

 The National Highway Traffic Safety Administration estimates that in 2013, drowsy driving was responsible for 44,000 injuries, and 800 deaths.